omni-us/reconplogger/README.md

 - The master branch in bitbucket is blocked for pushing.
 Thus to contribute it is required to create and push to a new branch and issue a pull request.

+- On every push to any branch, the jenkins server will build the wheel package and run unit tests.
+The contributor should check the corresponding status to make sure everything runs successfully.
+The status of the jenkins jobs can also be seen in the bitbucket repo.

 - A pull request will only be accepted if:

     - All python files pass pylint checks.
     - All unit tests run successfully.
     - New code has docstrings and gets included in the html documentation.
+    - Jenkins job is successful.

 - When developing, after cloning be sure to run the githook-pre-commit to setup the pre-commit hook.
 This will help you by automatically running pylint before